Probing the onset of hydrodynamization in peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV: Benchmarking and setting model parameters

-Fig.~\ref{fig:phi_histo} shows the $\phi$ distribution of considered particles for different centrality classes.
+Fig.~\ref{fig:phi_histo} shows the $\phi$ distribution of the considered particles for different centrality classes.
 The separation between the minima and maxima of the curve has also been shown, labeled as $D_{max-min}$.
-This separation is a measure of minimum spatial anisotropy for a given centrality bin.
-This spatial anisotropy is small for central collision where ideally there will be azimuthal isotropy even for an asymmetric p-Pb collision.
-The spatial anisotropy increases noticeably for the centrality class of 10-20\%, which is the maximum among all.
-This centrality class also corresponds to the largest magnitude of elliptic flow as could be seen in Fig.~\ref{fig:v2_pT_2relax}.
-And beyond this point, it monotonically decreases.
+This separation is a measure of the minimum spatial anisotropy for a given centrality bin.
+This spatial anisotropy is small for central collisions, where, ideally, there will be azimuthal isotropy even for an asymmetric p-Pb collision.
+The spatial anisotropy increases noticeably for the centrality class of 10-20\%, which is the maximum among all classes.
+This centrality class also corresponds to the largest magnitude of elliptic flow, as can be seen in Fig.~\ref{fig:v2_pT_2relax}.
+Beyond this point, it decreases monotonically.
 This is an expected behavior.
-The number of events, oversampling and initial energy density normalization for nine centrality classes is given in Table~\ref{tab:1}.
-The number of events selected are the minimum number to ensure that the generated $\phi$ distribution in Fig.~\ref{fig:phi_histo} are smooth and would not change significantly on further increase in event number.
-The oversampling events are used to minimize the fluctuation in $\phi$ distribution.
-For the mentioned number of oversampling events, we found that the size of fluctuation in $\phi$ distribution is significantly smaller than the amplitude of its sine-like curve.
+The number of events, oversampling events, and initial energy density normalization for the nine centrality classes are given in Table~\ref{tab:1}.
+The number of events selected is the minimum number required to ensure that the generated $\phi$ distributions in Fig.~\ref{fig:phi_histo} are smooth and would not change significantly with a further increase in the number of events.
+The oversampling events are used to minimize the fluctuations in the $\phi$ distributions.
+For the mentioned number of oversampling events, we found that the size of the fluctuation in the $\phi$ distribution is significantly smaller than the amplitude of its sine-like curve.